Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Simulation Results

-In Figure~\ref{fig_10_device_result}, we demonstrate the simulation results for a setting of 10 IoT devices over 12 logical channels of the bandwidth, which is randomly accessed by 3 licensed users.
-We compare our proposed TnE algorithm with the MC algorithm, the GoT algorithm and an MAB-based channel swapping algorithm, i.e., ``Stable Orthogonal Channel (SOC)'' allocation~\cite{8792108}.
-It is worth noting that SOC is able to model the heterogeneous distribution of arm-values in a non-contextual setting, but aims to achieve stable non-colliding allocation instead of social-optimal network performance.
-For comparison, we set the perturbation parameters for GoT and the proposed TnE algorithm to be the same as $\epsilon=0.01$ and the constant parameter as $c_2=3000$ to determine the length of the learning phase.
-Figure~\ref{fig_monte_carlo_rewards} clearly shows that our proposed scheme achieves the best performance out of the 4 algorithms in terms of normalized sum rate along the time horizon.
-Figure~\ref{fig_monte_carlo_collision} indicates that the better performance of the proposed algorithm is achieved at the cost of slightly more collisions, due to frequent policy explorations over the time.
-Furthermore, as indicated in Figure~\ref{fig_regret_evolution}, GoT has a significantly lower convergence rate, even when the number of joint auxiliary states are smaller than the proposed TnE algorithm due to ignoring the contexts.
-We believe this is the main reason for GoT to experience higher collisions in Figure~\ref{fig_monte_carlo_collision}.
-In other words, GoT needs a much longer policy-learning phase (equivalently, a larger $c_2$) than TnE to achieve a better performance than MC.
-Figure~\ref{fig_monte_carlo_switching} shows the frequency of channel switching against the same contexts.
-More specifically, the switching frequency measures the consistency of action-taking against different context by different algorithms.
-The lower the frequency, the higher the policy consistency is.
-Comparing the proposed TnE algorithm with the other reference algorithms, we can observe that with a slightly higher switching frequency, TnE is able to avoid blindly choosing the same policy for different contexts as MC and SOC.
-Meanwhile, it is able to discern different contexts and then maintain good stability in action-taking accordingly.
-Instead, GoT fails to do so and thus results in frequent policy switching during the game.
+In Figure~\ref{fig_10_device_result}, we demonstrate the simulation results for a setting of 10 IoT devices over 12 logical channels of the bandwidth, which is randomly accessed by 3 licensed users of 2 power levels.
+In addition to the two categories of reference MP-MAB algorithms, i.e., MC and GoT, we also compare the proposed algorithm with another state-of-the-art MP-MAB algorithm based on channel swapping, i.e., ``Stable Orthogonal Channel (SOC)'' allocation~\cite{8792108}.
+Compared with MC, SOC is able to address the heterogeneous distribution of arm-values in a non-contextual setting, while it aims to achieve stable non-colliding allocation instead of social-optimal network performance as with GoT.
+Figure~\ref{fig_monte_carlo_rewards} clearly shows that our proposed scheme achieves the best performance out of the 4 algorithms.
+Figure~\ref{fig_monte_carlo_collision} indicates that such better performance of the proposed algorithm is achieved at the cost of slightly more collisions, due to more frequent policy explorations with respect to the contexts over time.